 WHAT IS THE DIFFERENCE BETWEEN PLANNING AND BUILDING REGULATION DRAWINGS?

-Planning drawings are the first application in the Architectural planning by the consultants.
-The planning drawings are submitted to the planning department at the council to gain the planning permission required.
+Planning drawings are the first application to be submitted by us on behalf of the client, the planning drawings are submitted to the planning department at the council to gain the planning permission required.
 Once the permission is granted, the Building Regulation drawings are due to be finalised.
-The building regulation drawings which are commonly referred to as technical drawings by the architectural consultants are the detailed breakdown of the approved drawings to show all of the materials and construction details.
-The proposed works will be presented in a detailed way to show all of the elements involved in the building of the extension and for them to be approved.
+The building regulation drawings which are commonly referred to as technical drawings by the architectural services are the detailed breakdown of the approved drawings to show all of the materials and construction details.
+The proposed works will be presented in a detailed way to Building control to show all of the elements involved in the building of the extension and for them to be approved.

 LAWFUL DEVELOPMENT CERTIFICATE

 A Lawful Development Certificate is an application submitted to the Planning Department to confirm the proposed works are within Permitted Development.
 This is not the same as planning permission but is proof that your household building work is lawful.
 For peace of mind this option is well worth considering even if you are sure your project is permitted development.
 If you should later want to sell your property a Lawful Development Certificate may be helpful to potential buyers.